 Code factitious disorder imposed on self (also known as Munchausen's syndrome) with a code from subcategory F68.1-.
-This disorder happens when a person causes his own symptoms or falsely reports them, which means that he fakes his own illness.
-When you see documentation that states either factitious disorder by proxy or Munchausen's syndrome by proxy (MSBP), it means that a caregiver, called the perpetrator, injures a person he is caring for, known as the victim.
+This disorder happens when a person causes their own symptoms or falsely reports them, which means that they fake their own illness.
+When you see documentation that states either factitious disorder by proxy or Munchausen's syndrome by proxy (MSBP), it means that a caregiver acts as the perpetrator, and injures a person they are caring for (the victim).
 The perpetrator may also falsely report that the victim suffered an injury.
 You should assign code F68.A to the perpetrator's chart and a suspected or confirmed abuse code, T74.- or T76.-, to the victim's chart.